Rosuav/zawinski/README.md

 structure - not just the one master file that never updates.
 So does an update download from two repos?
 (Probably okay.)
 Should there be two files of globals - one shared, one private?

+Basic structure: Tree down the left (accounts and folders), and messages on the right.
+Double click message to open independent window (not affected by code update - just reopen them).
+Menu bar for compose etc.

+TODO: Threading.
+Should messages be treated as conversations (Gmail style), or as stand-alone entities (classic style), or as some kind of tree (Mailman style)?